ChobBri/nand2tetris-cpp-impl/README.md

 ## Code Structure

-For presentation purposes, I have grouped code component wise instead of project-part wise.
+For presentation purposes, I have grouped my code component-wise instead of project-part-wise.

 The components are:
 * Hardware